jutunen/text-input-datepicker/README.md

 ## Events
 If the input element loses focus and the date string is not valid, datepicker shall dispatch [invalid](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/invalid_event) event.

-When the date string is changed to a new valid date or a new date is selected from the calendar, datepicker shall dispatch datechanged event.
+When the date string is changed to a new valid date or a new date is selected from the calendar, datepicker shall dispatch *datechange* event.

-datechanged is a custom event.
+*datechange* is a custom event.
 It can be replaced with a more standard [change](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event) event by changing the following code line:
    ```javascript
    this.dispatchEvent(new CustomEvent('datechange'))
    ```